 In the 1990s, Mugabe initiated a forced redistribution of the land.
 Some white farmers and their families were killed, and this was used by Western imperialism to trumpet its outrage at this violation of the holy of holies: respect for private property rights.
 However, since this redistribution was carried out from above, by a corrupt capitalist government, it did not resolve anything.
 In fact, it made matters worse:

 The previous owners were large farmers who employed tens of thousands of black farm workers – a rural proletariat.
-As a capitalist regime, Mugabe could not simply nationalize these large farms under the management and control of the rural proletariat and plan agricultural production.
-This would have taken advantage of the economy of scale of large farms.
+As a capitalist regime, Mugabe could not simply nationalize these large farms under the management and control of the rural proletariat and plan agricultural production, despite the fact that this would have taken advantage of the economy of scale of large farms.
 Instead, the farms were either broken up into small landholdings or given to Mugabe’s cronies.
 An African National Congress study concluded that “Mugabe had given himself 15 farms, while Simon Muzenda received 13.
 Cabinet ministers held 160 farms among them, sitting ZANU-PF parliamentarians 150, and the 2,500 war veterans only two.
 Another 4,500 landless peasants were allocated three.
 The programme also left another 200,000 farmworkers displaced and homeless, with just under 5% receiving compensation in the form of land expropriated from their ousted employers.”
 Further exacerbating the situation was the fact that the small landholders did not hold clear title to the land, which meant that they could not get financing from the banks.

 Western imperialism cried bloody murder about the land confiscation.
 But they denied any responsibility for the settler-colonial land ownership problem in the first place.
 As Clare Short of the British Labour government put it, “we do not accept that Britain has a special responsibility to meet the costs of land purchase in Zimbabwe.”
 The US government put Zimbabwe on a credit ban.